LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.md

 You should already replace the dummy domain name with the one for your tenant.
 If you forgot, you just need to go back up the page.
 I provide all the steps for that.

-It's more tricky with generating the API JSON Web Tokens (JWTs) and inputing the name of it as it is so long and requires that you create and authorize a machine-to-machine application.
+It's more tricky with generating the API JSON Web Tokens (JWTs) and inputting the name of it as it is so long and requires that you create and authorize a machine-to-machine application.
 Let's do that now.

+I assume you want to create a token that auto-renews.
+For that matter we need to create a production token.
+But in the chance you want to create a test token I will already show you how to do that.

+If you just want to create a Production token.
+Skip to the next heading ** Create & Authorize a Testing Token. **
-## Create & Authorize a Test Application ##
+## Create & Authorize a Testing Token ##

 [This link already does a good job of showing how to create and authorize a machine-to-machine application](https://auth0.com/docs/tokens/management-api-access-tokens/create-and-authorize-a-machine-to-machine-application).